 - Be careful not to disturb the surgical areas

-- Brush your teeth the night of surgery with a gentle toothbrush
+- Gently brush your teeth the night of surgery with a toothbrush

 - After 24 hours, gently rinse with salt water 2-3 times a day